userman95/PathRating/README.md

 Then, he submits the total data into the database and his results come into a leaderboard that shows the overall rating in meters.
 In the leaderboard there can be seen the user with the most rated paths together with the metered results.

+All these results can come in handy for all users who are not familiar with a specific place-region.
+A future development can have the database to gather collections of ratings and guide the best path for the user to use through these.
+At the end of the day, users build their own network of paths to help all other users and scale the app by themselves!

 ## Screenshot

 ![scr1](https://github.com/userman95/PathRating/blob/master/scr1.png)